RNA splicing: Evolution

-Splicing occurs in all the kingdoms or domains of life, however, the extent and types of splicing can be very different between the major divisions.
+Splicing occurs in all three domains of life, however, the extent and types of splicing can be very different between the major divisions.
 Eukaryotes splice many protein-coding messenger RNAs and some non-coding RNAs.
-Prokaryotes, on the other hand, splice rarely and mostly non-coding RNAs.
+Prokaryotes, on the other hand, splice non-coding RNAs.
 Another important difference between these two groups of organisms is that prokaryotes completely lack the spliceosomal pathway.

 Because spliceosomal introns are not conserved in all species, there is debate concerning when spliceosomal splicing evolved.
 Two models have been proposed: the intron late and intron early models (see intron evolution).

 Biochemical mechanism

 Spliceosomal splicing and self-splicing involve a two-step biochemical process.
 Both steps involve transesterification reactions that occur between RNA nucleotides. tRNA splicing, however, is an exception and does not occur by transesterification.

 Spliceosomal and self-splicing transesterification reactions occur via two sequential transesterification reactions.
 First, the 2'OH of a specific branchpoint nucleotide within the intron, defined during spliceosome assembly, performs a nucleophilic attack on the first nucleotide of the intron at the 5' splice site, forming the lariat intermediate.
-Second, the 3'OH of the released 5' exon then performs an nucleophilic attack at the first nucleotide following the last nucleotide of the intron at the 3' splice site, thus joining the exons and releasing the intron lariat.
+Second, the 3'OH of the released 5' exon then performs a nucleophilic attack at the first nucleotide following the last nucleotide of the intron at the 3' splice site, thus joining the exons and releasing the intron lariat.